-This copycat recipe for Bonefish Grill’s Bang Bang Shrimp tastes just like the real thing.
-Crispy shrimp in a creamy, spicy sauce!
+Bonefish Grill’s Bang Bang Shrimp – crispy shrimp in a creamy, spicy sauce!
 You won’t believe how quickly this delicious appetizer disappears from the table.

 Have you ever tried the Bang Bang Shrimp from Bonefish Grill?
 I’m sure you have because it seems to be the thing that people say, “Oh my gosh, have you tried the…?!” about when Bonefish comes up in conversation.